 When Installing a matting on a hill, you need a trench digger to dig a trench so you can secure the top of the matting to the top of the hill.

 When securing the matting to the ground you have the choice of three pins.
-On loose sandy country, you can use the 300mm pin.
-On undulating country, you use the 200mm pin.
+On loose, sandy soil, you can use the 300mm pin.
+On undulating soil, you use the 200mm pin.
 And on flat terrain, 150mm pin.

 You’ll need a rubber mallet to drive the pins into the ground.